G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

 ## What is this?

 An Arduino is used to decode NMEA data from a GPS Module and display the Time and Date.
-The display uses a 6 digit 7 segment display for Time and a 4 digit display for Date and Stopwatch.
+The display uses a <br>6 digit 7 segment display for Time and a 4 digit display for Date and Stopwatch.
 The clock is in the form of a Soyuz 744H digital clock installed in the Soyuz capsule.
-An internet search for "Soyuz 744H digital clock" will produce a host of interesting information and videos on these rare and interesting icons from the early days of Space exploration.
+An internet search for "Soyuz 744H digital clock" will produce a host of interesting information and videos on these rare and interesting icons from the early days of Soviet Space exploration.

 <P ALIGN="CENTER"><img src="Images/fronta1.jpg" width=650>